 - The University must attempt to develop and commercialize the invention.
 If an attempt is not made, the federal government retains the right to take control of the invention.
 The government also may take control of the invention for other reasons, such as a need to alleviate health or safety concerns.
 This provision is referred to in the law as the government’s “march-in” rights.

 “must attempt to develop and commercialize.”
-No. “Promote the utilization.”
+No, rather “promote the utilization.”
 Enable practical application or use of the invention “under such conditions as to establish that the invention is being utilized and that its benefits are . . . available to the public on reasonable terms.”
 Commercialization might be one way to achieve practical application.
 But industry use is another–no product necessary.
 Or even DIY use, or research use.
 To stipulate commercialization is to rule out these other uses, or to make efforts to commercialize take precedence.
-May was well argue that the law says “leave us alone to speculate on patent rights without accounting to any other community that would otherwise use an invention.”
+Pittsburgh may as was well argue that the law says, “Leave us alone to speculate on patent rights without accounting to anyone who would otherwise use this invention.”

 “if an attempt is not made.”
 The federal government may require the university to grant one or more licenses.
 That’s not quite “take control of the invention.”
 It’s just that in the history of the law, the government never has taken control of an invention.
 March-in is not a key provision of the law, as it has never operated and was designed by university patent brokers so that it would not operate.
 March-in serves exactly the purpose used for here–to give the appearance of protections for the public that in practice do not operate.
 But worse, Bayh-Dole does not require commercialization, so it is simply untrue that an attempt to commercialize “must” be attempted.
 Again, a misrepresentation to make it appear the law mandates the patent management program Pittsburgh has.

 has not taken, or is not expected to take within a reasonable time, effective steps to achieve practical application